-Given any groupand elementssuch that , the problem of solving foris known as the disctete log problem (DLP).
+Given any groupGand elementsa,bsuch that an=b, the problem of solving fornis known as the disctete log problem (DLP).
 In sage, this can be done for general groups by calling discrete_log

 This section is devoted to helping the reader understand which functions are called when for this specific instance of DLP.